-In the unfortunate event that you were temporarily unable to live in your home due to an incident, how much money would that cost?
+In the unfortunate event that you were temporarily unable to live in your home or property due to an incident, how much money would that cost?
 Depending on how long you had to wait while your home is being rebuilt or repaired, the total cost could really add up.
 That’s where loss of use insurance kicks in.
-Also referred to as additional expenses insurance or part D coverage, loss of use covers living expenses that you incur if your home is deemed uninhabitable as the result of a covered peril.
+Also referred to as additional expenses insurance or part D coverage, loss of use homeowners insurance covers living expenses that you incur if your home is deemed uninhabitable as the result of a covered peril.

-What expenses are typically covered?
+What expenses are typically covered by loss of use?

-Loss of use coverage is typically built into your homeowners insurance policy.
+Loss of use coverage is typically built into your homeowner's insurance policy.
 While there are limits to what and how much your insurance provider will reimburse you for, the below items are usually covered to help you maintain your current standard of living:

 - Temporary residence such as a hotel, motel or apartment